I’m glad to be Australian, and I cherish my deep roots in this amazing continent.

-My mother – born out of wedlock to a girl too young to keep a baby and to a father whose identity we don’t know – was adopted by a big-hearted Salvation Army woman descended from English stock and her part-Aboriginal husband.
-He was a gentle giant of a man whose people had worked on stations outside Gloucester, NSW, and for the AA Company at Stroud, but his family history is obscure because the records are murky and incomplete.
+My mother – born out of wedlock to a woman who couldn’t keep her and to a father whose identity we don’t know – was adopted by a big-hearted Salvation Army woman descended from English stock and her part-Aboriginal husband.
+He was a gentle giant of a man whose indigenous roots lay in the Gloucester, Stroud and Dungog districts, and whose white ancestors were convicts from England (documented here).

 My maternal great-uncle was a childhood friend of feted author Ion Idriess.
 He served as a stretcher-bearer in France in World War 1 and lost his life in 1917 at the battle of Passchendaele.

 My paternal great-grandfather – of Irish descent – was a miner in Kurri Kurri when he joined an AIF tunnelling company and served on the Western Front in The Great War.
 He came home broken.
 His marriage failed and his son – my grandfather – went into a boys’ home at Mittagong until he was old enough to work and marry.

 When World War 2 came, my grandfather joined the RAAF and served in New Guinea, bringing home scars of his own.
 His son – my father – was drafted into National Service but luckily missed out on Korea and Vietnam.

 Typical Aussie mongrel

 You can see there’s nothing pure-bred about me: I’m a typical Aussie mongrel, I suppose.

 When I was younger I liked Australia Day, but I haven’t been as keen on it lately.
 It seemed to me that it used to be a laid-back day where you went on picnics, had a swim and quietly thanked your lucky stars you were born in a good place, in a good time.